ziming/laravel-scrapingbee/README.md

 ## Contributing

-1 way to contribute is to donate to me but that has never happened so far.
-The other alternative is to use my referral link to [Scrapingbee](https://www.scrapingbee.com?fpr=php-laravel) & be a paying customer, which till now has not happened either.
+1 way to contribute is to donate.
+The other alternative is to use my referral link to [Scrapingbee](https://www.scrapingbee.com?fpr=php-laravel) & be a paying customer

 As for contributing to this codebase, please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.